 - A precise and useful LED display

 We agree with other reviews that this preamp is five stars.
-Multi-channel is plenty and allows for a lot of flexibility and maneuverability.
+The multi-channel mic preamp is plenty and allows for a lot of flexibility and maneuverability.
 The sound quality is excellent, and it can handle even the most extreme output levels.
 This product is of the highest quality.

 Focusrite ISA One